hapnesbitt/Athena/README.md

 #### They gawk in amazement, He ponders the journey all night.

 ## BOOK II
+### Telemachus
-### Telemachus complains in vain and borrowing a ship goes secretly two Pylos by night and how He Was there received.
+#### Telemachus complains in vain and borrowing a ship goes secretly two Pylos by night and how He Was there received.

 #### Telemachus summoning of the wooers in the morning:
 * Telemachus: You must leave!
 Get out.